GridGain-Demos/gridgain-observation/newrelic/README.md

 The `$SERVICE_NAME` is the name of the cluster or application.
 This can be anything you like, but should uniquely identify the entire cluster.
-An example number be `gridgain-prod`.
+An example might be `gridgain-prod`.

 To identify your GridGain nodes in New Relic, you should name them.
 It's recommended to use the consistent ID for example: